The-breakbar/TISS-Lightning-Registrator/DEVELOPMENT.md

 ## Results

 During regular conditions, the extension can register in less than a second, with the fastest times being around 250ms.
 Note that this includes the time needed for the first refresh.
 Depending on how you interpret "registration duration", this can be included or not.
-The time that the extension shows when a registration succeeds does not include it (it is supposed to represent the time the extension took to do the same thing the user would have had to do).
+The time that the extension shows when a registration succeeds does not include it (it is supposed to represent the time the extension took, to do the same thing the user would have had to do).
 The timeline looks like this:

 0. Refresh loop, usually with a frequency of 100-300ms per refresh
-1. (At this point the registration has openened) Refresh the page (100-300ms) (depending on the frequency of the refresh loop, this might already be delayed, as the registration might open while the previous request is still being processed)
+1. (At this point the registration has opened) Refresh the page (100-300ms) (depending on the frequency of the refresh loop, this might already be delayed, as the registration might open while the previous request is still being processed)
 2. Send the first request (100-300ms)
 3. Send the second request (up to 10 seconds, depending on server traffic)

 Of course one of the biggest factors is the user's internet connection.
-Additionally the response time of the second request is highly dependent on how much traffic the TISS servers have to handle at the time, in the best case it takes 100-300ms like the other requests, but it can also take longer.
+Additionally the response time of the second request is highly dependent on how much traffic the TISS servers have to handle at that time.
+In the best case it takes 100-300ms like the other requests, but it can also take longer.
 Note that this does not mean that the extension is slow, it is just waiting for the server to respond (and so is every other user that is trying to register at the same time).

-While there is room for improvement, about 90% of the time is spent waiting for the server to respond.
+While there is room for improvement, about 90% of the time is spent just waiting for the server to respond.
 An attempt could be made to time the refresh so that the registration opens just before the refresh, however this would require a lot of testing and would be difficult to get right.
 Throughout countless live tests, including many high traffic registrations, the extension managed to register every time, so the performance is sufficient for now.

 ## Conclusion